KatieKot/funOxiM/README.md

 ### Final figures

-Codes and data to generate figures from the are present in the directory FinalFigures.
-Each figure has a directory with RMD and RDS files necessary to generate the figure.
+Codes and data to generate figures from the are present in the directory FinalFigures (individual directories for Main and Supplemenary figures).
+Each figure has a directory with RMD and RDS (in most cases) files necessary to generate the figure.
 Figures not generated with R are not included.